zeittresor/py_uncomment/README.md

 this simple script is removing all the comments a LLM might add to document the python code. the idea to remove it is to save some tokens..
-IMHO each LLM (so far) is somehow limited to a specifyed number of input tokens. by removing the documentary comments it might be possible to save some of the if you would like to copy/paste your code to a LLM chat dialog.
+IMHO each LLM (so far) is somehow limited to a specifyed number of input tokens. by removing the documentary comments it might be possible to save some of them for ex. if you would like to copy/paste your code to a LLM chat dialog.

 usage:
 py_uncomment.py [filename]